 (The Leavenworth Times, March 21, 1900)

 One particular ad titled, “THE RESTAURANT RUSH!” began with a multi-victim, ferry accident and morphed into an epitaph for the thousands victims who have died of liver, heart and lung disease induced by the American habit of hurrying to their meals.
-“Golden Medical Discovery" cures diseases of the stomach and the allied organs of digestion and nutrition.”
-Following an array of testimonials, there is an offer for Dr. Pierce’s book, “Common Sense Medical Adviser”, free for the receipt of stamps to pay for mailing, and only 21 cents for paper-covered book, or 31 cents for cloth-bound volume. (#3-“The Restaurant Rush”, The Leavenworth Times, March 21, 1900)
+“Golden Medical Discovery cures diseases of the stomach and the allied organs of digestion and nutrition.”
+Following an array of testimonials and there is an offer for Dr. Pierce’s book, “Common Sense Medical Adviser”, free for the receipt of stamps to pay for mailing, and only 21 cents for paper-covered book, or 31 cents for cloth-bound volume. (#3-“The Restaurant Rush”, The Leavenworth Times, March 21, 1900

 The Era Formulary, 5,000 Formulas for Druggists